divakarmanivel/blacktie.js/README.md

 ## Setup

 Copy all files from www/js, www/css and www/fonts to your applications www folder.
-Add these lines in the head tag as:
+Add these lines in the head tag of  index.html as:

     <head>
     ..